Leading documentation system improvements for Saas organizations

 Delivered a consistent, unified experience across previously fragmented platforms.

-Designed a structured, user-centered content model
+Introduced structured user-centered content model

 The challenge: Legacy help content appeared as long, print-style topics that required excessive scrolling and expanding to locate task information.
 The limited task visibility created the perception that help documentation was incomplete and drove continued reliance on redudant PDF deliverables.